 Note that estate planning is not only essential for when you are gone.
 Your plan can also protect you and your assets if you should become incapacitated, even if only temporarily.
 The details may include specific powers-of-attorney or healthcare directives that instruct during your incapacitation.

-Your financial advisor can help set up an estate plan that continues to manage your assets as you instruct even when you are unable.
+Your financial advisor and estate planning attorney can help set up an estate plan that continues to manage your assets as you instruct even when you are unable.

 Five Important Reasons for a Comprehensive Estate Plan

 Here are 5 reasons a well-developed estate plan can help you secure the future of your loved ones and provide you with greater peace of mind:

 1. Designate the Distribution of Your Assets

 Without an estate plan and will, assets not already shared with a co-owner (such as a spouse) or accounts with a payable-on-death (POD) designation must pass through the court-mandated probate process.
 Without an estate plan or adequately executed will, probate courts distribute in conjunction with pre-established guidelines that may not agree with your actual preferences.

 Estate planning establishes who should receive what.
 And, while you are still living, you can update the document at any time to address changes that may occur.

 Estate planning should be targeted toward protecting your total assets.
 Individuals can continue to maintain family wealth and avoid the probate process if you transfer assets into a revocable trust while you are still living.
 You can make changes to these at any time.